 Toxic pollutants can cause cancer or other serious health effects, such as reproductive or birth defects, as well as adverse ecological and environmental consequences.
 The Environmental Protection Agency (EPA) provides data to help communities identify chemical disposal facilities and other toxic release patterns that warrant public vigilance.
 Combined with hazard and exposure information, these data can be valuable in risk identification.
 Given that toxic releases are often by-products of manufacturing processes, it is not surprising that Kentucky, which is home to an above-average manufacturing base, typically exceeds the U.S. average in toxic releases.
-In 2018, however, Kentucky reported 11.4 pounds of toxic releases per capita; this is an increase from 11 pounds in 2017, but a reduction from 12.0 in 2016.
-The most recent data show that Kentucky trails the national average (11.6 pounds), and lags behind the competitor states of Mississippi (20.6), Indiana (19.2), West Virginia (17.1), Alabama (16.2), and Tennessee (13.1).
+In 2019, Kentucky reported 9.9 pounds of toxic releases per capita; this is a decrease from 11.4 pounds in 2018.
+The most recent data show that Kentucky trails the national average (10.3 pounds), and is below the competitor states of Mississippi (18.9), Indiana (18.3), Alabama (16.0), West Virginia (15.1), and Tennessee (12.1).

-Toxic Chemicals Disposed of or Otherwise Released, 2018 Kentucky, Competitor States, and the U.S. (pounds per capita)
+Toxic Chemicals Disposed of or Otherwise Released, 2019 Kentucky, Competitor States, and the U.S.